 What to Expect

-Heraklion International Airport consists of a small, recently renovated, terminal that primarily offers seasonal flights.
+Heraklion Airport (code: HER) consists of a small, recently renovated, terminal that primarily offers seasonal flights.
 Terminal amenities include a couple of eateries, bars, gift shop and duty free store, though previous reviewers were critical of high prices at these establishments.
 Reviewers are also critical about the terminal’s cleanliness.
 Comfort can be found through fee-based access to one of the airport’s first class lounges.
 See Airport Lounges in the guide below for locations and access information.

 Where to Sleep